Reon-Jin/edu_platform/README.md

 Place your `.txt`, `.docx`, `.doc` or `.pdf` files under `backend/knowledge`.
 Files are automatically scanned when generating lessons.
-Texts are split by paragraphs and bullet points, and duplicate segments are removed.
+Texts are split by paragraphs or bullet lists, with headings kept together with their following content, and duplicate segments are removed.